+User ID / Minidisk Rationale for Storage Revision SMTP 191 Allow for SMTP processing of a high volume of e-mail VMNFS 191 Provide support for a large number of NFS clients DHCPD 191 Provide support a large number of DHCP clients LPSERVE 191 Allow for LPD processing of sizeable print jobs 5VMTCP40 2D2 Facilitate a high number of TCP/IP for z/VM maintenance files

+The storage requirements for various TCP/IP minidisks may be revised over time to account for TCP/IP for z/VM content changes.
+In some cases, this may require the size of existing minidisks to be increased.

+When applicable, storage requirement changes for specific minidisks are identified in Figure 12, in any updated levels of this document.
+Such changes will be noted through the use of revision characters (usually a vertical bar - "|" in the left margin of a page).

+For other minidisks, storage requirement changes will need to be assessed locally, for your specific environment.
+For example, the capacity of the DELTA minidisk (5VMTCP40 2D2, by default), periodically may need to be increased, based on the specific preventive and corrective service applied to your system.

+- 10. If you choose to provide remote execution services through use of the rexec daemon (REXECD), you may find the need to define multiple agent virtual machines, named RXAGENT1, RXAGENT2, etc. Each RXAGENTn virtual machine you create should be defined similar to RXAGENT1, which has been defined as part of the installed z/VM version 5 release 4 System Deliverable.
+However, note that the RXAGENTn virtual machines do not "own" any minidisks. - 11.
+Source files are supplied in packed format.
+If you intend to unpack source files after installation, ensure sufficient space is allocated for the unpacked files.
+Alternate storage requirements for storing unpacked files on the TCP/IP SOURCE minidisk (5VMTCP40 2B3, by default) are listed in Figure 11:

 Figure 11.
-Alternate Minidisk Storage Requirements User ID / Minidisk Rationale for Storage Revision SMTP 191 Allow for SMTP processing of a high volume of e-mail VMNFS 191 Provide support for a large number of NFS clients DHCPD 191 Provide support a large number of DHCP clients LPSERVE 191 Allow for LPD processing of sizeable print jobs SSLSERV 201 Facilitate installation of a Linux kernel and file system 5VMTCP30 2D2 Facilitate maintenance of multiple service levels of (binary) RPM files used by the SSL server

-- 9. The storage requirements for various TCP/IP minidisks may be revised over time to account for TCP/IP for z/VM content changes.
-In some cases, this may require the size of existing minidisks to be increased. - When applicable, storage requirement changes for specific minidisks are identified in Figure 13, in any updated levels of this document.
-Such changes will be noted through the use of revision characters (usually a vertical bar - "|" in the left margin of a page). - For other minidisks, storage requirement changes will need to be assessed locally, for your specific environment.
-For example, the capacity of the DELTA minidisk (5VMTCP30 2D2, by default), periodically may need to be increased, based on the specific preventive and corrective service applied to your system. - 10.
-If you choose to provide Network Database services, you may find the need to define multiple virtual machines, named NDBSRV01, NDBSRV02, etc. Each NDBSRVnn virtual machine you create should be defined similar to NDBSRV01, which has been defined as part of the installed z/VM version 5 release 3 System Deliverable. - 11.
-If you choose to provide remote execution services through use of the rexec daemon (REXECD), you may find the need to define multiple agent virtual machines, named RXAGENT1, RXAGENT2, etc. Each RXAGENTn virtual machine you create should be defined similar to RXAGENT1, which has been defined as part of the installed z/VM version 5 release 3 System Deliverable.
-However, note that the RXAGENTn virtual machines do not "own" any minidisks. - 12.
-To use the Secure Socket Layer (SSL) server, a suitably configured Linux kernel and file system must be installed on your z/VM system.
-Information about Linux requirements and preparing Linux for use with the SSL server is available at the TCP/IP for z/VM home page on the World Wide Web.
-The URL for this home page is:

-13. Source files are supplied in packed format.
-If you intend to unpack source files after installation, ensure sufficient space is allocated for the unpacked files.
-Alternate storage requirements for storing unpacked files on the TCP/IP SOURCE minidisk (5VMTCP30 2B3, by default) are listed in Figure 12:

-Figure 12.
-5VMTCF Figure 12.
-5VMTCP30 2B3 Minidisk Storage Requirements - Unpacked Source Files
+5VMTCF Figure 11.
+5VMTCP40 2B3 Minidisk Storage Requirements - Unpacked Source Files

 Type of Storage Alternate Storage Requirement

-3390 DASD 116 cylinders
+3390 DASD 192 cylinders

-FBA Device 167040 FB-512 blocks
+FBA Device 275152 FB-512 blocks

-SFS Directory 20867 SFS 4K blocks
+SFS Directory 34394 SFS 4K blocks